jonreesman/demo-ext/README.md

 1. Documentation: https://www.jenv.be/
 2. Installation: https://formulae.brew.sh/formula/jenv

+## Docker
+This code includes a `docker-compose.yml` in the root directory.
+This file starts the Kafka and Zookeeper instances, configured the same as the kafkaDemo application, and the MySQL instance.

 ## Kafka
-Once the Zookeeper and Kafka Docker instances are started from the kafkaDemo application and initial topics configured, an additional topic must be added for this supplicant application.
-Simply run `sh docker/kafka/createTopics.sh` from the parent directory to create the additional topic.
+Once the Zookeeper and Kafka Docker instances are started, run `sh docker/kafka/createTopics.sh` from the root project directory to create the topics needed for this project.

-## Docker
-This code includes two `docker-compose.yml` files.
-The first is located in the root directory, which is used to start Zookeeper and Kafka.
-If you have already started Zookeeper and Kafka from the kafkaDemo, there is no need to use this file.

-The second `docker-compose.yml` is in `./mysql`.
-Composing this file will start up our MySQL instance, pre-configured with our database and user.
-The default user and password are set in the application.properties, so there is no need for additional configuration.
-Presently, there is the root user and 'springuser' both of whom use the password 'password'.

 ### Build Project
 1. Open terminal and navigate to project directory